inab/InSoLiTo/README.md

 * Before populate the database, if you do not have the Neo4j library for Python 3 please follow the instructions in [DB/Install.md](DB/Install.md).

 * Then, we need to create the nodes and relationships into the Neo4j database.
-The path of the folder containing all the CSV files, and the name of each file, can be modified in the `sample-config.ini` file.
+The name of each file can be modified in the `sample-config.ini` file.
 There, you can also modify the database credentials (url, user and password).

 ```
-cd DB/
+cd DB/Neo4jScripts/
 source .pyDBenv/bin/activate    # Needed if you do not have Neo4j library in Python
-python Neo4jScripts/CreateNeo4jDataset.py sample-config.ini
+python CreateNeo4jDataset.py sample-config.ini
 deactivate
-cd ..
+cd ../..
 ```

 You can check the full graph database in http://localhost:7474/browser/.

-* Also, two files for running the autocomplete and the slider part of the webpage will be created.
+Also, two files for running the autocomplete and the slider part of the webpage will be created.

 ### Compile the Webpage

-Assure that the newest version of npm is installed:
+* Assure that the newest version of npm is installed:

 ```
 cd FRONTEND